MKlauck/MKlauck.github.io/_pages/teaching.md

 ## Theses Supervision

+I am currently supervising the PhD Thesis of Matteo Palmas and the Master's thesis of Geetansh Saxena at Bosch Research in the CONVINCE project.

 In addition, I was involved in the supervision of Marcel Vinzent’s Bachelor’s thesis “Dead-End Pattern Databases in PRISM” and his research immersion lab “Implementing FRET/LRTDP in an explicit-state engine for JANI”, as well as in Govinda Sicheneder’s Master’s thesis “Time-bound Latency for Bluetooth Low Energy and Isochronous Channels in a Time-Critical Bicycle Application”.

 ## Mathematics Precourse of Computer Science